What is Matsyasana (Fish Pose)?

 Slowly raise your hands off the mat and bring them in front of your chest into Anjali mudra (Palm touching).
 This variation will eliminate the elbow support and will help in strengthening your neck and spine.

-Leg rise is another incredible variation of matsyasana (fish pose) when you elevate your leg at least 1 feet off the ground.
+Leg raise is another incredible variation of matsyasana (fish pose) when you elevate your leg at least 1 foot off the ground.
 This is a great yogic pose to lose belly fat.
-This pose will challenge your abdomen to next level.
+This pose will challenge your abdomen to the next level.

 Benefits of Matsyasana (Fish Pose)